kestr31/Gazebo-Classic-PX4-Container/README.md

 ### 4.2.
 RUN BY `docker run` COMMAND (NOT RECOMMENDED)

-> This container is designed to be deployed with other SITL components simulataneously using `docker compose` command.
+> This container is designed to be deployed simultaneously with other SITL components using the `docker-compose` command.
-> Running it by `docker run` command is only recommended for unit test or debugging purpose.
+> Running it with the `docker run` command is only recommended for unit testing or debugging purposes.

 ```shell
 docker run -it --rm --gpus --all \